chadgielow/ETL_project/README.md

 TRANSFORMATION

 	Cleaning the data first required us opening the CSV Files in Jupyter Notebook books.
+From there we wrote several lines of code that would transform the data into a format that allowed for us to create a SQL database that would allow for us to load and query the information.

 	Used Car Data: Dropped Columns, Rename Columns & export as a new CSV New Car Data: Sorting Data, Dropping Columns